forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Not Collected

-* We do not store any forwarded emails.
+* We do not store any emails.
-* We do not store any metadata about forwarded emails.
+* We do not store any metadata about emails.
-* We do not store any server-side logs.
-* We do not store any client-side logs.
+* We do not store any logs.
 * We do not store any IP addresses.
 * We do not store any browser information.